Undergraduate minors: geographic information science; geography

 GEOG:3540 Introduction to Geographic Visualization3 s.h.

-Introduction of basic concepts and techniques that underlie cartographic representation, interaction, and geovisualization; map symbolization and visual variables; spatiotemporal visualization, multivariate mapping, interactive cartography, user interface design, geovisual analytics, and visual data mining.
+Introduction of basic concepts and techniques that underlie cartographic representation, interaction, and geovisualization; map symbolization and visual variables; spatiotemporal visualization, multivariate mapping, interactive cartography, animation, geovisual analytics, 3-D visualization, virtual and augmented reality.
 Prerequisites: GEOG:1050.
+Same as IGPI:3540.

 GEOG:3550 Integrating Time into GIS3 s.h.